pavan-kumar-s/tpp/README.md

 **Weakness-2:**
 W2: More experiments needed (For example, using different LLMs).

-We thank the reviewer for the suggestion.
-For the browseNet pipeline, the LLMs have been used at three distinct places: Keyword generation, Query decomposition, and Answer generation.
-In the manuscript, the effect of distinct LLMs on keyword generation has been summarized in the Tables-5,6,10 in terms of Graph density, Edge accuracy, Retrieval recall, and No. of entities.
-Also, LLM contribution on query decomposition has been summarised in Tables-4,6 in terms of isomorphic accuracy and retrieval recall.
-Hereby, we summarize the results for the usage of distinct LLMs in answer generation in terms of exact match (EM) and F1-score (F1).
+We thank the reviewer for the thoughtful suggestion.
+In the BrowseNet pipeline, LLMs are employed at three distinct stages: (1) keyword generation, (2) query decomposition, and (3) answer generation.
+In the manuscript, we have already presented the impact of using different LLMs for keyword generation in Tables 5, 6, and 10, measured in terms of graph density, edge accuracy, retrieval recall, and number of entities.
+Similarly, the impact of LLMs on query decomposition is reported in Tables 4 and 6 through metrics such as isomorphic accuracy and retrieval recall.

+Below, we now summarize the impact of various LLMs on answer generation, evaluated using Exact Match (EM) and F1-score across three benchmark datasets (HotpotQA, 2WikiMQA, MuSiQue):

 |    LLM    | HotpotQA ||2WikiMQA||MuSiQue||Average||
 |------|------|------|------|------|------|------|------|------|